MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/walkthrough-configuring-ui-for-the-order-processor-profile.md

  The UI customization that you made in a previous procedure to show the **Manage Notes** action in the **Sale Orders** window when it is accessed from the **Sales Orders – Open** tile on the Role Center is now canceled.

 ## Reusing UI Customization for the Order Processor Profile in Other Databases
- You can export a profile, for example to reuse the UI configuration by importing the profile into another [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] database.
+ You can export a profile, for example to reuse the UI configuration by importing the profile into another ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> database.

 > [!NOTE]
->  [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] must be in configuration mode, otherwise the exported XML file will be empty.
+>  ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> must be in configuration mode, otherwise the exported XML file will be empty.

 #### To export a profile